A virtually 2-step nilpotent group with polynomial geodesic growth: Introduction

 \section{Introduction}

-The \emph{geodesic growth} function for a finitely generated group with respect to a finite (monoid) generating set $S$ is the function which sends $n$ to the number of geodesic words over $S$ of length at most $n$.
-It is bounded below by the usual growth function which counts the number of group element represented by a word over $S$ of length at most $n$.
+The \emph{geodesic growth} function for a finitely-generated group with respect to a finite (monoid) generating set $S$ counts the number of geodesic words over $S$ with a given upper bound on their length.
+Notice that this is bounded from below by the volume growth function which instead counts the number of elements which can be represented by such words.

-Bridson, Burillo, \v Suni\'c and the second author \cite{BBES} investigated groups for which this function is polynomial, building on work of Shapiro~\cite{Pascal}.
-They showed that if a nilpotent group is not virtually cyclic then it has exponential geodesic growth with respect to all finite generating sets.
-They also gave an example of a virtually $\mathbb{Z}^2$ group having polynomial geodesic growth with respect to a certain generating set, and a sufficient condition for when a virtually abelian group has polynomial geodesic growth.
+Bridson, Burillo, \v Suni\'c and the second author~\cite{BBES} investigated groups for which this function is polynomial, building on work of Shapiro~\cite{Pascal}.
+In particular, they showed that if a nilpotent group is not virtually cyclic then it has exponential geodesic growth with respect to all finite generating sets.
+They also gave an example of a virtually $\mathbb{Z}^2$ group having polynomial geodesic growth with respect to a certain generating set, and provided a sufficient condition for a virtually abelian group to have polynomial geodesic growth.

-The first author extended this to show for virtually abelian groups, the function is either polynomial or exponential \cite{Alex-VirtAbel} with respect to any finite generating set (in particular, cannot be intermediate).
+The first author extended this work by characterising the geodesic growth of virtually abelian groups as \textit{D-finite} (or \emph{holonomic}) for every generating set~\cite{Alex-VirtAbel}.
+In particular, this shows that the geodesic growth of a virtually abelian group may only be exponential, or both polynomial and rational.

-Here we take the next step, by furnishing a first example of a virtually 2-step nilpotent group having polynomial geodesic growth.
-The group contains the integral 3-dimensional Heisenberg group of index $2$.
+Here we take the next step, by furnishing the first example of a virtually 2-step nilpotent group having polynomial geodesic growth.
+This group contains the integral 3-dimensional Heisenberg group of index $2$.

 Our proof relies on a fact contained in work of Blach\`ere~\cite{blachere2003} that for the integral 3-dimensional Heisenberg group with respect to the (standard) generating set $\{a, a^{-1}, b, b^{-1}\}$, every element has a geodesic representative which ``switches'' between $a^{\pm 1}$ letters and $b^{\pm 1}$ letters at most five times (see Lemma~\ref{lem:heisenberg-geodesic}).
-We exploit this somewhat surprising fact to construct our example.
+We exploit this somewhat surprising fact to construct a generating set for our example.

-Our result opens the door to the intriguing possibility that some construction of a virtually nilpotent group could have intermediate geodesic growth with respect to some generating set.
-It also raises the question of whether polynomial geodesic growth is restricted to virtually nilpotent groups of step at most 2, or if some construction works for higher steps.
+Our result opens the door to the possibility that some construction of a virtually nilpotent group could have intermediate geodesic growth with respect to some generating set.
+It also raises the question of whether polynomial geodesic growth is restricted to virtually nilpotent groups of step at most two, or if some construction works for higher steps.